sourcegraph/handbook/content/departments/product-engineering/product/process/unofficial_product_sales_metrics_definitions.md

 ## Per-product iARR

 The dollar value we attribute to the product sale.
-Until we have better tracking in place on the sales and finance side, we use the following heuristics, in order:
+Until we have better tracking in place on the sales and finance side, teams use roughly equivalent ARR metrics (tradeoff of time and information precision).
+Batch changes uses the % of ARR its sticker price suggests for all Batch Changes deals.
+Code Insights (since it is newer to market) uses the following heuristics, in order:

 1. If the sale was purely an add-on for just that product, we count 100% of the iARR from that close
 2. If the sale was presented to the customer with products broken out per price, we follow that % breakdown of revenue per product